uktrade/iigb-beta-content/content/great.gov.uk/non-domestic/study in the uk/en.md

 ---
 published: false
-title: Buy from the UK
+title: Study in the UK
 ---
 Get a headstart from an exceptional British education that’ll inspire you to achieve greatness.